TODAY IS NOT YESTERDAY

 A 2009 study by the Aberdeen Group of senior executives, HR staffing, and recruiting functions, found that 86% of respondents felt that a new hire’s decision to stay with a company long-term is made within the first six months of employment.
 A whopping 4% of people reported leaving a job after a disastrous FIRST day!

-A recent research by BambooHR, a software company, found the following:
+Recent research found the following:

 16% have quit within the first week.

 17% have quit within the first 3 months